AndrewLJackson/siar/README.md

 ## Installing SIAR

-You can install directly from GitHub if you have the devtools package installed:
+You can install directly from GitHub if you have the devtools package installed.
+But you really shouldn't.
+This package is no longer supported, nor encouraged, and it is only
 ```R
 	library(devtools)
 	install_github("andrewljackson/siar@master", build_vingettes = TRUE)
 	library(siar)
 ```

 ## Tutorials, help and assistance
 There is a range of materials available for getting started with SIAR with links to example files, video podcasts, tutorials etc... available from http://www.tcd.ie/Zoology/research/groups/jackson/projects/siar.php.
 There are also more files and examples at https://github.com/AndrewLJackson/SIAR-examples-and-queries and i will consolidate these various files into this git repo and/or accompanying git website at some point in the future.
 Note also that I am currently working on a major update to SIBER which will see it removed from the SIAR package at some point https://github.com/AndrewLJackson/SIBER-sandbox.